fajmanjir/php-removed-generics-proposal/README.md

 ### Parameter type matching return type

-Since all syntax extensions must be easily removed, the return type declaration can use only _currently parsable types_.
+Since all syntax extensions must be easily removed, the parameter type or the return type declaration can use only _currently parsable types_ outside diamond block.
 Otherwise, the parser would need to distinguish between existing type and generic type, which is difficult to implement.

 ```
+// variable parameter type CANNOT be used
+function getClone<T>(T $var)

-// generic return type cannot be used
+// variable return type CANNOT be used
 function getClone<T>(): T
 ```

-Instead, `mixed<T>` type with _generic usage block_ can be used as a return type.
+Instead, `mixed<T>` type with _generic usage block_ can be used as parameter type or return type. `<T>` can be used as a parameter type since it is easier to understand.

 Input parameter using _currently parsable type_: